 Direct deposit is a safe, convenient, dependable, and time-saving method of receiving your GST/HST refunds and rebates.
-If you are expecting refunds or rebates when you file your GST/HST returns or rebate applications, you can send us a completed Form GST469, Direct Deposit Request.
-To get Form GST469, go to www.cra.gc.ca/dd-bus or call 1-800-959-2221.
+If you are expecting refunds when you file your GST/HST returns, you can send us a completed Form RC366, Direct Deposit Request - GST/HST, Payroll and/or Corporation Income Tax.
+To get Form RC366, go to www.cra.gc.ca/dd-bus or call 1-800-959-5525.